ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 ### Prerequisites

 - Familiarity with Python and PyTorch coding.
-- A passing grade from the Deep Learning Course (or equivalent).
+- A pass grade from the Deep Learning Course (or equivalent).
-- Basic knowledge of machine learning concepts: supervised learning, function fitting, generalisation gap, overfitting, and regularisation.
+- Basic knowledge of machine learning concepts.
-- Basic knowledge of deep learning: CNNs and Transformers, their components, and empirical techniques for training and evaluating them.
-    - Pass grade from the deep learning course (or equivalent).
 - Basic maths: multivariate calculus, linear algebra, probability, statistics, and optimisation.

 ### Reading list